 What is stress?

-We all know what it is like to feel stressed, but it is not easy to pin down exactly what stress means.
-When we say things like ‘this is stressful’ or ‘I’m stressed’, we might be talking about:
+We all know what it’s like to feel stressed, but it’s not easy to pin down exactly what stress means.
+When we say things like “this is stressful” or “I’m stressed”, we might be talking about:

-There is no medical definition of stress, and health care professionals often disagree over whether stress is the cause of problems or the result of them.
+There’s no medical definition of stress, and health care professionals often disagree over whether stress is the cause of problems or the result of them.
 This can make it difficult for you to work out what causes your feelings of stress, or how to deal with them.
-Whatever your personal definition of stress is, it is likely that you can learn to manage your stress better by:
+But whatever your personal definition of stress is, it’s likely that you can learn to manage your stress better by:

-- Managing external pressures, so stressful situations do not happen to you quite so often (see ‘Dealing with pressure)
+- Managing external pressures, so stressful situations don’t seem to happen to you quite so often.

-- Developing your emotional resilience, so you are better at coping with tough situations when they do happen (see ‘Emotional resilience’)
+- Developing your emotional resilience, so you’re better at coping with tough situations when they do happen and don’t feel quite so stressed

 Is stress a mental health problem?

 Being under pressure is a normal part of life.
 It can help you take action, feel more energised and get results.
 But if you often become overwhelmed by stress, these feelings could start to be a problem for you.

 Stress isn’t a psychiatric diagnosis, but it’s closely linked to your mental health in two important ways: